angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ```

-## Demo
+## Wrap up

+With relatively fe lines of code we have created a car turn indicator with RxJS!
+Each trigger press is converted to an alternating signal.
+While a signal cycle is running, all other presses will be ignored.
+The signal ends after the trigger is released and at least 3 cycles have been finished.
+Regardless of how the interrupted signal ended, it will always switch off the light when it leaves the room.

-You can find a full working demo on Stackblitz:
+**You can find a full working demo on Stackblitz:**

 <iframe style="width:100%; height: 25em" src="https://stackblitz.com/edit/rxjs-turn-signal?embed=1&file=index.ts"></iframe>